 - 1. In Control > Work Room Control, set the following on/off parameters:

-- Heater 1 and 2 temperature
+- o Heater 1 and 2 temperatures

-- Fan 1 temperature
+- o Fan 1 temperature

 - o Fan 2 temperature

-- 2. In System > Temperature Definition, define 1 or 2 sensors as Work Room temperature sensors (refer to Temperature Definition, page 118 for details on this function)
+- 2. In System > Temperature Definition, define 1 or 2 sensors as Work Room temperature sensors (refer to Temperature Definition, page 130 for details on this function)